-The "hardier" filter feeders such as Upogebia capensis are, for example, abundant in both Big Bay and Small Bay samples, but the "more sensitive" filter feeders such as the amphipods Ampelisca spinimana and A. anomala and the mollusc Macoma odinaria were notably more abundant in Big Bay than Small Bay.
+The "hardier" filter feeders such as Upogebia capensis are, for example, abundant in both Big Bay and Small Bay samples, but the "more sensitive" filter feeders such as the amphipods Ampelisca spinimana and A. anomala, the mollusc Macomopsis ordinaria and the tongue worm Listriolobus capensis were notably more abundant in Big Bay than Small Bay.
 Similarly, the sea pen Virgularia schultzei, widely regarded as a "sensitive species" was found only in Big Bay.
-The Outer Bay North sites were characterised by the abundance of the detritivorous polychaete, Sabellides luderitzi.

-The relationship between 2021 macrofaunal abundance data and abiotic data (sediment grain size fractions, TOC, TON and trace metals) was investigated using a Distance Based Linear Model (DistLM) (Anderson et al. 2008).
-A sequential test revealed that a combination of all input variables explained ~47% of the variation observed in the macrofaunal abundance data, with mud (16%) explaining the greatest amount, followed by iron (5%), cobalt (4%) and gravel (4%).
-Results from the analysis of sediments for trace heavy metals (Chapter 7) indicate that the concentration of iron is elevated at sites surrounding the Iron Ore Jetty (SB 9, SB 14 and SB 15).
-It is likely that this is related to the export of iron ore from Saldanha (Chapter 3 and Chapter 6) and may serve to explain the observed influence of iron on benthic macrofaunal community structure.

-The full model can be visualised by examining the distance-based redundancy analysis (dbRDA) ordination (Figure 9-3).
-The first two axes capture 57% of the variability in the fitted model, and 27% of the total variation in the data cloud.
+The relationship between 2022 macrofaunal abundance data and abiotic data (depth, sediment grain size fractions, TOC, TON and trace metals) was investigated using a Distance Based Linear Model (DistLM) (Anderson et al. 2008).
+A sequential test revealed that a combination of all input variables explained ~38% of the variation observed in the macrofaunal abundance data, with depth (16%) explaining the greatest amount, followed by % mud (6%).
+Previous monitoring surveys have indicated that these are well known predictors of benthic macrofaunal community structure throughout Saldanha Bay and Langebaan Lagoon.
+The full model can be visualised by examining the distance-based redundancy analysis (dbRDA) ordination (Figure 8.3).
+The first two axes capture 70% of the variability in the fitted model, and 26.5% of the total variation in the data cloud.
 The blue lines in the dbRDA plot are category vectors, whereby the length of the vectors is a measure of the strength of the relationship between that category and the axes.
-The Iron concentration and mud fraction clearly separated sites in proximity to the Iron Ore Jetty from those further afield.
+Depth and mud fraction clearly separate the shallow lagoon sites from the deeper sites in Small Bay and Big Bay.

 Species that contributed significanty to the dissimilarity between the Saldanha Bay and Langebaan Lagoon samples include the filter feeding amphipods Ampelisca sp. and the predatory whelks Nassarius sp. that were relatively abundant in Small Bay and Big Bay, but either rare or absent from lagoon samples.
-Other species such as the sand prawn Kraussillichirus kraussi, the isopod Natatolana hirtipes, the crown crab Hymenosoma orbiculare and polychaete Orbinia angrapequensis (detritivores, scavengers or predators) were more abundant in the lagoon samples.
+Other species such as the sand prawn Callichirus kraussi, the isopod Natatolana hirtipes, the crown crab Hymenosoma orbiculare and polychaete Orbinia angrapequensis (detritivores, scavengers or predators) were more abundant in the lagoon samples.